catima/catima/README.md

 If you want to remove a volume (e.g. to start with a fresh database), you can use the following command.

 ``docker volume rm volume_name``

-If you want to launch the server with **ruby-debug-ide** to establish communication between the debugger engine (debase) and your IDE, run the following commands:

-``
-docker exec catima-app supervisorctl stop server && docker exec catima-app supervisorctl start debug ``

-You can now connect your IDE on host 127.0.0.1 on port 1234 to start a debugging session.

 ### Frontend